aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 title: Working with Ole Objects and Online Video in Python
 articleTitle: Working with Ole Objects and Online Video
 linktitle: Working with Ole Objects and Online Video
-description: "Insert ole objects or onlin vodeo into a document using python."
+description: "Insert ole objects or onlin vodeo into a document using Python."
 type: docs
 weight: 160
 url: /python-net/working-with-ole-objects-and-online-video/